labelstream/labelsmith/README.md

 pip install labelsmith
 ```

-Please note that this is an early beta release.
-We strongly recommend installing in a virtual environment for testing purposes.
+We recommend installing in a virtual environment for testing purposes.

 ## Contributing